 CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.

-/!\ CAUTION: To guard against electrical shock, always unplug your computer from the electrical outlet before removing the cover.
+CAUTION: To guard against likelihood of electric shock, laceration by moving fan blades or other unexpected injuries, always unplug your computer from the electrical outlet before opening the cover.

 Removing the Bezel